mark-gerarts/aoc-hs-2020/README.md

 # AdventOfCode 2020 in Haskell

+⚠️ I merged all my AOC repositories in a single one over [here](https://github.com/mark-gerarts/aoc).

 I have almost no time this year, but let's just start off and see where (and when) we end!